Stuart Forster outlines the best places to enjoy art in Newcastle and Gateshead plus elsewhere in North East England.

 Middlesbrough, an 80-minute train journey from Newcastle Central Station, hosts the Middlesbrough Institute of Modern Art.
 The institution is usually refered to by its acronym, the MIMA.
 Anish Kapoor’s sculpture Temenos stands close to the mouth of the River Tees.

-Newcastle and Gateshead offer much for a colourful city break with an art-focus.
-Search for accommodation in the region via Booking.com (£):
+Newcastle and Gateshead offer much for a colourful city break with an art focus.
+Search for accommodation in Newcastle and the surrounding region via Booking.com:

 Map of Newcastle and Gateshead